-2.4 Three relatively advanced topics
+Three relatively advanced topics

-In this section we discuss three relatively advanced topics.
-The first topic, which was eluded to in previous sections, is the notion of promise problems (Section 2.4.1).
-Next we present an optimal search algorithm for NP (Section 2.4.2), and discuss the class (coNP) of sets that are complements of sets in NP.
+In this chapter we discuss three relatively advanced topics.
+The first topic, which was eluded to in previous chapters, is the notion of promise problems (Section 5.1).
+Next, we present an optimal algorithm for solving ("candid") NP search problems (Section 5.2).
+Finally, in Section 5.3, we briefly discuss the class (denoted coNP) of sets that are complements of sets in NP.

-Teaching note: These topics are typically not mentioned in a basic course on complexity.
+Teaching note: The foregoing topics are typically not mentioned in a basic course on complexity.
 Still, pending on time constraints, we suggest discussing them at least at a high level.